LinqLover/sonyx/docs/study/study-design.md

 - sonyx:
   - use the application and listen to request sounds
   - debug a UI operation and listen to request sounds (binary search)
+- rvv:
+  - debug a UI operation and watch visualization
-- no sonyx:
+- control condition:
   - debug a UI operation and watch log output
   - read code for a UI operation (bottom-up)

-***Pending preparation steps:***

-- add other different log sources to make transcript harder to read
-- make every step slow so you cannot feel complexity of a step
-- turn off senders/implementors and breakpoints
-- eliminate background processing in the client

 ### 2. Bottleneck in regular expression (sonyx vs simplification)

-**Context (`SonyxDemos class >> #demoRegex`):**
+**Context (`SonyxRegexTask`):**

 - a regular expression
 - a large set of strings to match

 **Problem:**

-- As we have noticed in a larger-scale application context, the regular expression is very slow.
+- *As we have noticed in a larger-scale application context, the regular expression is very slow.*

 **Task:**

-- *<u>Identify</u> one bottleneck in this regular expression and <u>resolve</u> it.*
+- *<u>Identify</u> one bottleneck in this regular expression and <u>resolve</u> it. <u>Explain</u> the bottleneck and your solution!*
-- if sonyx: *Use a given tool to sonify stream positions (`SonyxDemoStream`).*
+- if sonyx or rvv: *Use a given tool to sonify string accesses (`SonyxDemoString`).*
 - provide regex cheat sheet

 **Expected result:**

 - the regex engine has quadratic complexity for lookbehind expressions in the pattern
-- rewrite with a closure instead of the lookbehind
+- rewrite with a capture group instead of the lookbehind
 - alternatively, the regex engine could be optimized

 **Possible solution strategies:**

 - sonyx:
-  - sonify advancing of matching stream with variable pitch
+  - sonify advancing of matching string access positions with variable pitch
   - simplify regex/alter match strings/intuition
+- rvv:
+  - visualize advancing of matching string access positions with variable color
+  - simplify regex/alter match strings/intuition
-- no sonyx:
+- control condition:
   - simplify regex/alter match strings/intuition and measure time
   - debug the regex engine (complex)
-  - log stream positions (lots of data)
+  - log string access positions (lots of data)

-***Pending preparation steps:***

-- improve `SonyxDemoStream` API or replace it by a `SonyxDemoSequence`?

 ### 3. Understanding a sorting algorithm (sonyx vs reading)

-**Context (`SonyxDemos class >> #demoSort`):**
+**Context (`SonyxTaskSorter`):**

 - a sorting function
 - example invocation

 **Problem:**

-- The sorting method is undocumented and hard to understand.
+- *The sorting method is undocumented and hard to understand.*

 **Task:**

 - *<u>Understand</u> how the sorting algorithm works. <u>Decide</u> whether the sorting is stable, i.e., equal values are not reordered.*
-- the method already contains two assertions – *TODO: prepare*
+- the method already contains an assertions
-- if sonyx: *Add sound probes next to the assertions to listen to relevant parts of the collection.*
+- if sonyx: *Add sound probes to the method to listen to relevant parts of the collection.*
-  - tip: *Use `SonyxSoundSequence class >> #withAll:` and pass one `SonyxSound` for the value of every relevant collection element.*
-  - tip: *There are two other similar sound probe examples available.* – *TODO: prepare*
+- if rvv: *Add watcher to the method to visualize how the collection is sorted.*
 - if no sonyx: *Read or debug the code to understand it.*

 **Expected result:**